tulXoro/76022c/README.md

 2. The frontend is API agnostic.
 It makes a specific call to `/api/v1/1/actions/blueprints/1/graph`.
 The frontend should be able to accept any response from an API in the format of `/api/v1/{some-id}/actions/blueprints/{some-blueprint-id}/graph`.
 With the current implementation, the frontend is only able to do this through *hard coding* as there is no interface to change the IDs.
 You may want to change the api route by changing the file in `./app/_lib/ApiRoute.ts` to make the desired API call.

+3. The design does not need to be responsive.

+    - The frontend was not made with responsiveness in mind.
+This may mean that any width smaller than the desktop width may not work as intended.
+Currently, it still works fine but I can not guarantee that it will work.

 ## Technologies

 Several technologies were used in this project.
 A list of notable technologies are: